 This article describes the Skill Will Matrix in a practical way.
-After reading you will understand the definition and basics of this powerful management tool.
+After reading you will understand the definition and basics of this powerful team management and leadership tool.

 What is the Skill Will Matrix?